+To the STMS PhD Course Board

+The undersigned, enrolled at the Sciences, Technologies and Measurements for Space - STMS PhD Course,

+- Cycle no. (year)

+- Curriculum:  MMIS/MMES 🗖 STASA

+- Supervisor: prof.

-To the STMS PhD Course Board The e undersigned , enrolled at the Sciences, Technologies and Measurements for Spa ace - STMS PhD Course, - Cycle no (year) - Curriculum: □MMIS/MMES □ STASA - Supervisor: prof - Type of grant: req uests the authorization for the following external activity: 1) Didattica integrativa, in case of winning of the selection - Max. hours normally allowed in a cou urse year: 40; - hours already authorized in this acad demic year; - hours for which this request is presen nted: 2) Other activities funded by UniPD, in case e of winning of the selection (e.g., Tutor Junior: specify) 3) presees a call for the selection, in case of winning of the selection) Institution/Company: Country: Full Address: in t he following period: from (date)// to (date)/ rea/Laurea Magistrale and professor): ttica integrativa" you must specify: Course title, Corso di Тур oe of contract (only for 3) Other external o e external activity does not entail the overcoming of the income its imposed by PhD regulations.
-Do ctoral student (signature) /date/ l he ereby declare that the external activity do pes not interfere with the Training and Research Activity of the Stu dent, as per Analytical Report and Person al Training Plan approved by (or which will be presented to) the Ph[ O Course Board. Арр proved by the Supervisor (signature) onsistent with respect to the activities carried out by the Student wit hin the PhD Course (from 38 th cycle). nin the PhD Course (Irom 38° cycle). proved by the Supervisor (signature)
+- Type of grant:

+Requests the authorization for the following external activity:

+- 1) Didattica integrativa, in case of winning of the selection - Max. hours normally allowed in a course year: 40; - hours already authorized in this academic year; - hours for which this request is presented: - 2) Other activities funded by UniPD, in case of winning of the selection (e.g., Tutor Junior: specify) - 3) Other external activities (if the activity foresees a call for the selection, in case of winning of the selection) Institution/Company: Full Address:

-☑ dottorato.cisas@unipd.it
+FOR ALL THE ACTIVITIES: in the following period: from (date)// to (date)/// Short description of the activity (if "didattica integrativa" you must specify: Course title, Corso di Laurea/Laurea Magistrale and professor): Type of contract (only for 3) Other external activities)

+I hereby declare that the income related to the external activity does not entail the overcoming of the income limits imposed by PhD regulations.

+Doctoral student (signature)

+date/...../....../......

+I hereby declare that the external activity does not interfere with the Training and Research Activity of the Student, as per Analytical Report and Personal Training Plan approved by (or which will be presented to) the PhD Course Board.
+Approved by the Supervisor (signature)

+I hereby declare that the external activity is consistent with respect to the activities carried out by the Student within the PhD Course (from 38th cycle).

+Approved by the Supervisor (signature)